 Oct.
 13, 2020: At a regularly scheduled Board of Supervisors meeting, the Clerk of the Board of Supervisors conducts a random drawing to pick eight commissioners.
 The first round chooses one commissioner for each of the five supervisorial districts.
 A second round selects three commissioners from the pool of remaining applicants.

-Oct.
-22 and Nov.
-5, 2020: The eight randomly selected commissioners meet to select six more from the pool of qualified applicants to form a commission with 14 people.
+November-December: The eight randomly selected commissioners will meet to select six more from the pool of qualified applicants to form a commission with 14 people.

 If I’m selected, what is the time commitment?

 The commission is subject to the Ralph M. Brown Open Meeting Act, which requires that any meeting must be conducted in public.
 The number of public meetings, their dates and times are entirely at the discretion of the commission.

 Under State law, the commission must conduct at least seven public hearings in 30 days, with at least one public hearing held in each of the five supervisorial districts before new district boundaries are redrawn.

 The commission must complete maps of the new districts by Aug.
 15, 2021.

 Also, please note that Elections Code Section 21553 mandates that a commission member is ineligible to hold elective public office at the federal, state, county or city level in California for five years after their commission appointment.
 A commission member is also ineligible to hold appointive federal, state or local public office, to serve as paid staff for, or as a paid consultant to, the Board of Equalization, the Congress, the Legislature, or any individual legislator, or to register as a federal, state, or local lobbyist in this state for three years after their commission appointment.